🔼The name Masoretes: Summary

 🔼What to think of the Masoretes

 As stated above, without the efforts of the Masoretes (and the Septuaginters and proto-rabbis), we wouldn't have a Bible as we know it.
-But we should nevertheless always remember that the Bible was given to us without vowels.
-Most of us like to think that the Holy Spirit gave us the Bible, and we should also be brave enough to believe that the Holy Spirit knew what He was doing.
+But we should nevertheless always remember that the Bible was given to us without symbols reserved for vowels.
+Most of us like to think that the Holy Spirit gave us the Bible, and we should also be brave enough to believe that the Holy Spirit knew what he was doing.
 The Scriptures that comprise the New Testament are just a small sliver of all the correspondence that swept through the known world in the first century AD, but look at the variety of interpretation and even the bold disagreements it contains (Acts 15:39, Galatians 2:11, Philippians 1:18).

 It's obviously folly to think that there can be only one true interpretation of the Scriptures, as if we are robots that can run only on software that leaves no margin of interpretation.
-The truth is that the Hebrew Scriptures are designed in such as way that there are multiple true interpretations possible, due only to the inefficiency of our language.
+The truth is that the Hebrew Scriptures are designed in such a way that there are multiple true interpretations possible, due only to the inefficiency of our language.
 In other words: our language is not capable to convey the whole truth fully and can only convey one perspective at a time.
 The Hebrew in which the Bible was written conveys all perspectives at once.

 In that sense, Hebrew words are like quantum particles that travel not along one straight line but rather along a broad spectrum of possible paths, a so-called path-integral.
 Or else, the Hebrew Bible is like DNA that sits at the heart of every cell of an organism's body (Deuteronomy 30:14, Jeremiah 31:33, Romans 2:15, Hebrews 8:10).
 Full compliance to the same code may cause certain cells to form into muscle tissue, while equally compliant others become nerve cells, while equally compliant others become transparent eye cells.
 Bones and muscles don't understand each other, but both understand tendons.
 Very few cells can live with stomach acids but no cell could live without it.
 Blood cells have no home but travel like itinerant teachers through the body; red ones transport nutrients and oxygen while white ones are murderously critical.